 This course is the third course in a three course sequence and is intended for students who have studied Arithmetic but are not ready for Elementary Algebra.
 Topics will include ratios, proportions, geometry and an introduction to algebra.
 Prerequisite: MATH 071 with a 2.0 or better.
 (SFCC)

-MATH 087 - Introduction to Mathematical Literacy for College Students (5 cr)
+MATH 087 - Algebra for Math Literacy I (5 cr)